 If anything, the broad pool of candidates will hopefully gather ideas from every day people who are directly impacted by the challenges in Chicago.
 Brown has been conducting listening tours and Candidate Amara Enyia literally runs through different neighborhoods each Wednesday and then has coffee with residents to discuss their concerns.

-Like Enyia, Brown and Summers, the Chicago Defender wanted to know what is on the mid of the people of Chicago, especially those in our community.
+Like Enyia, Brown and Summers, the Chicago Defender wanted to know what do people think we need in a mayor.
+We went to the people of Chicago, especially those in our community, to find out.
 This week we held our own informal poll and asked: what do we need in a mayor?

 The People Speak